 Mehr erfahren

-Benefits of the materiality analysis for companies
+Benefits of materiality assessment for companies

-As regulatory requirements and stakeholder expectations regarding sustainability are constantly increasing, the materiality analysis enables proactive adaptation to these changes.
-This enables companies to better manage risks and identify opportunities at an early stage, which contributes to long-term value enhancement and competitiveness.
+As regulatory requirements and stakeholder expectations regarding sustainability are constantly increasing, materiality assessment enables proactive adaptation to these changes.
+This enables companies to better manage risks and identify opportunities at an early stage, which contributes to increasing value and competitiveness in the long term.

-Materiality analysis as a strategic tool
+materiality assessment as a strategic tool

-5. Long-term value creation: By focusing on key sustainability issues, companies can create long-term value.
+- Long-term value creation: By focusing on key sustainability issues, companies can create long-term value.
 This includes not only financial aspects, but also social and environmental values that contribute to sustainable development.

 The double materiality according to CSRD therefore offers a valuable basis for anchoring sustainability as an integral part of the corporate strategy.
 Companies that use this tool effectively can not only meet their compliance requirements, but also strengthen their competitiveness and resilience in a changing market environment.

-Learn more about the CSRD materiality analysis
+Find out more about the CSRD materiality assessment

 Need more information on double materiality?
 Here are more valuable CSRD guides, tips and resources:

-• CSRD WebinarsThere are numerous (online) events with a focus on double materiality analysis.
+- CSRD Webinars There are numerous (online) events with a focus on double materiality analysis.
 This is usually helpful for newcomers to the topic.

-• CSRD training courses In addition to training courses on CSRD, which usually also deal with the topic of ‘materiality analysis’, there are now specific courses that specialize exclusively in it.
+- CSRD training coursesIn addition to CSRD training courses, which usually also cover the topic of ‘materiality assessment’, there are now specific courses that specialize exclusively in this area.

-• Materiality Workshops CSR Tools offers a condensed 4-hour workshop to guide and support companies in conducting an effective materiality analysis according to current standards (CSRD/ESRS) and best practices.
+- Materiality WorkshopsCSR Tools offers a condensed 4-hour workshop with the aim of guiding and supporting companies in the implementation of an effective materiality assessment in accordance with the current standards (CSRD/ESRS) and best practices.

-• Excel template for the materiality analysis We have developed a sophisticated Excel template that guides companies step-by-step through the materiality analysis and automatically calculates which topics are material.
+- Excel template for the materiality assessmentWe have developed a sophisticated Excel template that guides companies step-by-step through the materiality assessment process and automatically calculates which topics are essential.

-• AI prompts for the CSRD materiality analysis These AI prompts are worth their weight in gold and a real support for the analysis, which can save a lot of time.
+- AI prompts for the CSRD materiality assessmentThese AI prompts are worth their weight in gold and provide real support in the analysis, which can save a lot of time.